Achievable logoAchievable logo

 • Understanding the 2nd derivative as concavity

-You might recall in section 4.4 on linear approximations that the term concavity (whether the graph bends upward or downward) was briefly mentioned.
+You might recall from section 4.4 on linear approximations that concavity describes whether a graph bends upward or downward.

-After finding a critical point with f′(x), another way to classify it as a relative maximum or minimum is by using the 2nd derivative test with f′′(x) to determine the concavity at that point instead of creating a sign diagram or chart.
+Once you’ve found a critical point using f′(x), you can often classify it as a relative maximum or minimum using the 2nd derivative test.
+This lets you use f′′(x) (concavity) instead of building a full sign chart for f′(x).

 2nd derivative test